-You can also update your drivers by using third-party applications such as TweakBit Driver Updater.
-By using this tool, you can update all your drivers automatically with just a couple of clicks.
+You can also update your drivers by using third-party applications that will update all your drivers automatically with just a couple of clicks.

-Once this is done, check if the problem is resolved by enabling your Wi-Fi and reconnecting it to the BT Home Hub.
-If you are still unable to connect, you can try the next solution.
+Once done, check if the problem is resolved by enabling your Wi-Fi and reconnecting it to the BT Home Hub.
+If you cannot connect, you can try the next solution.